purvasheth/Title-detector/README.md

 # Title-Detector

-It uses a 2 step process.
+It uses a two step process.
 1) Object Detection to get a rough estimation for bounding box of title.
 2) Text extraction using tesseract ocr engine along with final bounding box.